6 Incredible Benefits of Jumping Rope

 4. You burn a lot of calories

 Jumping rope for 30 minutes burns around 400 calories.
 This includes the fats stored all over your body.
 So, if you are trying to lose weight, this exercise is a great activity to do just that.
+According to a study published in the Jentashapir Journal of Cellular and Molecular Biology, this exercise also reduces the risk of diseases associated with obesity.

 6. You reduce stress and increase your mental activity